Global Stabilization for Causally Consistent Partial Replication: Abstract

 \section{Abstract}

-Causally consistent distributed storage systems have received significant attention recently due to the potential for providing high throughput and causality guarantees. {\em Global stabilization} is a technique established for ensuring causal consistency in distributed storage systems, adopted by the previous work such as GentleRain \cite{Du2014GentleRainCA} and Cure \cite{akkoorath2016cure}.
-It allows the client to read consistently without explicit dependency checking, thus enables low latency and high throughput.
-However, all previous designs with global stabilization assume {\em full replication}, where each data center stores a full copy of data.
-In this paper, we extend global stabilization to general {\em partial replication}, where each server can store an arbitrary subset of the data, and the clients are allowed to communicate with any subset of the servers.
-We propose an algorithm that implements causal consistency for general partially replicated distributed storage system.
-We prove the optimality of our algorithm in terms of remote update visibility, i.e. how fast an update from a remote server is visible to the client locally.
-We also provide trade-offs to optimize further optimize the remote update visibility for realistic scenarios.
-Evaluation on the performance of our algorithm compared to GentleRain in terms of data visibility is provided.
+Causally consistent distributed storage systems have received significant attention recently due to the potential for providing high throughput and causality guarantees. {\em Global stabilization} is a technique established for achieving causal consistency in distributed multi-version key-value store systems, adopted by the previous work such as GentleRain \cite{Du2014GentleRainCA} and Cure \cite{akkoorath2016cure}.
+Intuitively, this approach serializes all updates by their physical time and computes the ``Global Stable Time'' which is a time point $t$ such that versions with timestamp $\leq t$ can be returned to the client without violating causality.
+However, all previous designs with global stabilization assume {\em full replication}, where each data center stores a full copy of data, and each client is restricted to access servers within one data center.
+In this paper, we propose a theoretical framework to support {\em general partial replication} with causal consistency via global stabilization, where each server can store an arbitrary subset of the data, and each client is allowed to communicate with any subset of the servers and migrate among them without extra delays.
+We propose an algorithm that implements causal consistency for distributed multi-version key-value stores with general partially replication.
+We prove the optimality of the Global Stable Time computation in our algorithm regarding the remote update visibility latency, i.e. how fast update from a remote server is visible to the client, under general partial replication.
+We also provide trade-offs to further optimize the remote update visibility by introducing extra delays during client's migration.
+Simulation results on the performance of our algorithm compared to the previous work are also provided.